lumi-a/masters-thesis/thesis.typ

     h(1fr) + draw-gasoline.permutation-matrix(iterround-permut) + h(2fr) + draw-gasoline.permutation-matrix(opt-permut) + h(1fr),
     caption: [The permutation-matrices for $π_IterRound$ (left) and some $π_Opt$ (right).], )<permutation-matrices-lucas>
-  Indeed, $π_IterRound$ is the identityWe also plot the progression of $BestRowValue$ over the course of @alg-iterative-rounding for this instance.
-These values are the result of minimisation-LPs and at every step of the algorithm, an additional constraint is imposed on that minimisation-LP, so this plot must be non-decreasing over time.
+  Indeed, $π_IterRound$ is the identity.
+We also plot the progression of $BestRowValue$ over the course of @alg-iterative-rounding for this instance.
+These values are the result of minimisation-LPs whose set of constraints grows over time, so this plot must be non-decreasing over time.
   #let best-row-values = (31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 31, 32, 33, 34, 35, 36, 37, 38, 39, 40, 41, 42, 43, 44, 45, 46, 47, 48, 49, 50, 51, 52, 53, 54, 55, 56, 57, 58, 59, 60, 61, 62, 62)
   #figure(
     lq.diagram(width: 400pt, height: 150pt, yaxis: (lim: (0, 67)), lq.plot(color: green, range(best-row-values.len()), best-row-values), xlabel: $ColumnIndex$, ylabel: $BestRowValue$),